forseti-security/forseti-security/_docs/_latest/concepts/best-practices.md

 Google uses the members of the Cloud IAM role Project Owner to determine who should receive GCP Outreach and Mass Service Announcement emails.
-If the member of this role is not email routable, a customer could miss important notifications.
+If the member of this role is not email routable, you could miss important notifications.
 This is common for customers who use Cloud Identity and create Google Groups that do not match mail routable groups in their mail system.
 This is a risk if you use Cloud Identity and create Google Groups that don't match mail-routable groups in your mail system.
-To prevent this ensure that the groups and the groups' members are mail-routable.
+To prevent this, ensure that the groups and the groups' members are mail-routable.

 **User and Group Provisioning Method**

 You can provision users automatically using [Google Admin SDK's Directory API](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#provision_users_to_googles_directory).
-To ensure that when employees join and leave the company, the state in Google is consistent and stable, integrate the provisioning and management of users with your organization's single source of truth for users (for example Active Directory).
+To ensure that access to GCP is consistent and stable when employees join and leave the company, integrate the provisioning and management of users with your organization's single source of truth for users, like Active Directory.

 **Super Admin Access**